Moses in Judeo-Hellenistic literature: Ben Sira

 Ben Sira was probably the first to compare him with the angels—a suggestion from Ex. xxxiv.
 29 (Ecclus. xlv.
 2; the Hebrew text reads "ke-elohim," while the Greek reads ἅγιοι= "saints").

 Eupolemus

-Especially favorable to the accretion of legends or fictions around the life of Moses was the fact that he was born in Egypt and brought up by the daughter of the king.
+Especially favorable to the accretion of legends or fictions around the life of Moses was that he was born in Egypt and brought up by the daughter of the king.
 This suggested that "he was learned in all the wisdom of the Egyptians" (Acts vii.
 22).
 But the Jewish men of letters who lived in Alexandria were by no means satisfied with the idea that Moses acquired the wisdom of the Egyptians; they claimed for him the merit of having given to Egypt, Phoenicia, and Hellas all their culture.
 He taught the Jews the letters, and they then became the teachers of the Phoenicians and, indirectly, of the Greeks, says Eupolemus.

 Artapanus of Alexandria

 Artapanus of Alexandria, in his history of the Jews, went so far as to identify Moses with Tot-Hermes (the Egyptian messenger and scribe of the gods, who invented the letters, the various arts of peace and of war, as well as philosophy), and with the Greek Musaeus, "the teacher of Orpheus."
 He even ascribed to him the division of the land into its thirty-six districts, with their various forms of worship.
 As the foster-mother of Moses, Artapanus names Merris, the wife of Chenephres, King of Upper Egypt; being childless, she pretended to have given birth to him and brought him up as her own child.(Eusebius, l.c. ix.
 27).

 "Jealousy of Moses' excellent qualities induced Chenephres to send him with unskilled troops on a military expedition to Ethiopia, where he won great victories.
 After having built the city of Hermopolis, he taught the people the value of the ibis as a protection against the serpents, making the bird the sacred guardian spirit of the city; then he introduced circumcision.
 After his return to Memphis, Moses taught the people the value of oxen for agriculture, and the consecration of the same by Moses gave rise to the cult of Apis.
 Finally, after having escaped another plot by killing the assailant sent by the king, Moses fled to Arabia, where he married the daughter of Raguel, the ruler of the district.

 Chenephres in the meantime died from elephantiasis [comp.
 Ex.
 R. i. and Targ.
 Yer. to Ex. ii.
 23]—a disease with which he was the first to be afflicted—because he had ordered that the Jews should wear garments that would distinguish them from the Egyptians and thereby expose them to maltreatment [this is characteristic of the age in which it was written].
 The sufferings of Israel then caused God to appear to Moses in a flame bursting forth from the earth [not from the bush!], and to tell him to march against Egypt for the rescue of his people.